NekoAlosama/fix_audio/README.md

 ## Reflection
 __Known problems I can't fix__:
-* Symphonia 0.5.4 doesn't support files above 96khz
+* Symphonia dev-0.6 doesn't support certain features
-  * Fixed in dev-0.6 branch, but that branch is unstable / unusable
+  * Try converting music files to .wav
-* Symphonia 0.5.4 doesn't support MP3 delay and padding
+    * .opus files or video files containing audio in general
-  * Decoded MP3 files are longer than they should and aren't gapless
+    * .mp3 file output is longer than it should
 * Alignment may introduce clicks
   * Possible that original audio had the clicks, but were out-of-phase
 * FFT introduces relatively minor transient smearing / pre-echo